avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-stm32mp1-ai-vision/README.md

 3. Ensure you tick the box under "Components" and pick the version `1.0.0`
 4. Click **Deploy**

-> [!NOTE]
+> [!CAUTION]
-> This process may take up to 45 minutes or more depending on the speed of the specific microcontroller selected.
+> This process may take up to 45 minutes - DO NOT restart the board during this time.
 > **Wait until you see "Success" in the _Deployment History_.**

 ## 6. Import a Dynamic Dashboard